laravel-commode/common/README.md

 ## <a name="#controller">Controller</a>

-_laravel-commode/common_ provides simple controller that doesn't change default controller that much, but it provides functionality that often being questioned on StackOverflow and resources like that on Laravel 4.0-4.2.
+__laravel-commode/common__ provides simple controller that doesn't change default controller that much, but it provides functionality that often being questioned on StackOverflow and resources like that on Laravel 4.0-4.2.

-<code>LaravelCommode\Common\Controllers\CommodeController</code> provides resolvable method calls and can separate ajax
-calls into different methods or disallow ajax calls at all.
+``LaravelCommode\Common\Controllers\CommodeController`` provides resolvable method calls, can separate ajax calls into different methods or disallow ajax calls at all.

-Methods resolver is enabled by default, but you can disable is by overriding <code>protected $resolveMethods</code>
-and setting it to <code>protected $resolveMethods = false;</code>.
-This functionality is extremely useful with __laravel-commode/viewmodel__ package installed.
+Methods resolver is enabled by default, but you can disable it by overriding ``protected $resolveMethods`` and setting it to ``protected $resolveMethods = false;``.
+This functionality is extremely useful with
+___laravel-commode/viewmodel___ package installed.
 Example:

     <?php namespace MyApp\Domain\Areas\Administrator\Controllers;